An Introduction to Space Radio Propagation

 In the higher frequency microwave region (typically beyond 1 GHz), some additional effects of the atmosphere (Troposphere) may also play a role to cause signal scattering, tropospheric scintillation, as well as frequency-dependent signal absorption.

 The other important factor to keep in mind is the perpetual movement of the satellite in orbit that causes a continuous change in distance between the earth station and the satellite with ever-changing relative velocity.
 The net effect of this phenomenon is to produce a Doppler Shift.
 This is a basic physical phenomenon that alters the frequency of the signal that arrives at the receiving end.
-The magnitude of the doppler shift is maximum when the satellite is at low elevation near the horizon while it gradually reduces to zero at the satellite zenith when it is closest to the earth station.
+The magnitude of the doppler shift is maximum when the satellite is at a low elevation near the horizon while it gradually reduces to zero at the satellite zenith when it is closest to the earth station.
 Let us now examine these effects.

 Effects of the Ionosphere on Trans-Ionospheric Radio signals.

 I will now briefly touch upon some of the prominent ionospheric effects that affect trans-ionospheric space radio propagation.
-Later down this article, we will examine a few of them that make a considerable difference.
+Later down in this article, we will examine a few of them that make a considerable difference.
 All these effects are frequency-dependent and their effects become less in magnitude with the increase in frequency.
 VHF is more susceptible to these phenomena while UHF and microwave frequencies as progressively more immune.

 As the radio waves penetrate the ionosphere, they undergo a rotation in the orientation of their polarization.
 This is due to a well-known phenomenon called Faraday Rotation.
 This means that we cannot pre-determine as to what will be the signal polarization at the antenna on the receiver end of the space radio link.
 The signals also get slightly delayed during their journey through the ionosphere resulting in phase shift and group delay.
 We explain these delays in-depth in a separate article on Radio Signal Characteristics.
 These delays may cause a finite amount of signal distortion.

-The phenomenon of scintillation may occur both in the lower atmosphere or the ionosphere.
+The phenomenon of scintillation may occur both in the lower atmosphere and the ionosphere.
 At VHF/UHF, the ionospheric scintillation is more prominent, whereas the tropospheric scintillation is more pronounced as we progressively use higher frequencies in the microwave region.
 Irrespective of where it occurs, scintillation is largely responsible for the rapid variation of signal strength in the form of fast fading that resembles flutter.
 Scintillation is attributed to the turbulent refractive index inhomogeneity in the propagation medium.
 Ionospheric scintillation occurs because of the irregularities in electron density in the ionosphere, whereas, tropospheric scintillation is caused by irregularities in radio refractivity as the wave travels through different air densities in the troposphere.

 A slow fading effect may be contributed by variable scattering and absorption of the signal by either or both the troposphere or the Ionosphere.
 In the case of the Ionosphere, these effects are attributed to the slow drift of plasma clouds and their non-homogenous ionization density.
 The Tropospheric effects are usually dominant in the microwave region and are caused by the absorption and scattering of the signal energy by the particles, particularly water droplets, in the propagation path between the satellite and the earth station.